-QVCC has been named to the 2016 Military Friendly Schools list by Victory Media magazine, a leader in the world of military education and post-military employment.
+QVCC has been named to the 2014 Military Friendly Schools list put out by GI Jobs magazine, a leader in the world of military education and post-military employment.
 The list honors the 15 percent of the country's colleges and universities that do the most to welcome military veterans and enhance their experience as students.
-This is the sixth consecutive year that QVCC has been named to this elite list.
+This is the fifth consecutive year that QVCC has been named to this elite list.